barbazul/1kfa/mod_guide_gm.md

 effectively mutually exclusive with the latter 3 moves.

-If the GM wants to give the players' characters a second day in town before any action takes place, a point from the *Good Bank* must be spent.
+If the GM wants to give the players' characters a second day in town before any action takes place, a *Journey point* must be spent.

 Otherwise, on the second day, the GM should present some situation that demands immediate attention.
 Put something at risk if necessary.
 Remember,